Thomas D. Keizur: Legacy

 Keizur's service in the 1844 pre-territorial legislature helped lay the groundwork for Oregon's territorial government and eventual statehood.
 When he was elected captain of the Oregon Rangers, he became the state's first militia commander and thus the founding leader of what is today the Oregon National Guard.

 The Keiser post office was established in 1948, as a Salem delivery station.
 On 2 November 1982, the city of Keizer was incorporated and named in honor of Thomas D. Keizur.
 At the time, the city's population was 19,650.
 The city continues to grow.
 As of 2016, the estimated population of Keizer was 38,980.

 In 2010, a large bronze statue of Keizur on horseback was installed at the Keizer Civic Center.
 The statue honors Keizur for his service in pre-territorial legislature and as commander of the state's first military organization.
 It also recognized him as the founding father of the city of Keizer.

 Keizur's last name is spelled incorrectly in various military documents, land deeds, state records, history books, and newspaper articles.
 Researchers have found 15 different spelling including Keizer, Keiser, Kaizur, Kaiser, Keysur, Keyser, Kizer, and Kisor.
-However, the correct spelling is Keizur.
+However, the correct spelling is Kiser according to various court documents relating to his father, George Kiser.